 BASE DIAMETER: – 9cm

-A Chinese Shang Dynasty Terracotta Stem Cup with bird motif on the lid made for burial purposes between 1600 BC and 1046 BC – The Shang people in neolithic times were highly skilled in crafting jade sculptures, decorative bronze vessels, bronze weapons, ceremonial cups and terracotta objects.
-The Shang culture marked the middle of China’s Bronze.
+Chinese Shang Dynasty Terracotta Stem Cup with bird motif on the lid, more than likely made for burial purposes between 1600 BC and 1046 BC.
+The Shang people in times were highly skilled in crafting jade sculptures, decorative bronze vessels, bronze weapons, ceremonial cups and terracotta objects and objects such is this stem cup with a stone like appearance.

-The Shang were believers in more than one god referred to as Shang Di, he was the supreme god, the god of the universe and the heavens, he ruled over the sun, the moon, the wind and the rain.
+The people of the Shang Dynasty were believers in more than one god and was referred to as Shang Di, he was the supreme god, the god of the universe and the heavens, he ruled over the sun, the moon, the wind and the rain.
 They believed in life after death and ancestor worship, believing that their ancestors although living in heaven were still involved in the affairs of those living on earth.
-Human sacrifice was also popular during this period both the poor and the noble were offered as sacrifice.
+Human sacrifice was also popular during this period, among both the both the poor and the noble class.

 The Shang Dynasty was also the first Chinese Dynasty to keep written records leaving behind evidence of their existence.
 They used pictures and symbols to represent different things.
 It was during the Shang dynasty that the famous oracle bones made from tortoise shells or ox bones were used to foretell the future.